-Currently, the way we think about our final departure from this Earth has been changing.
-For decades, the choice was binary: a traditional casket burial or a flame-based cremation.
-However, as an end-of-life consultant and death doula, I have seen a change in how families approach this milestone.
-Today, eco-friendly cremation is no longer a niche alternative; it is becoming the preferred choice for a generation that prioritizes environmental stewardship even in death.
+The way families approach end-of-life arrangements continues to change.
+For decades, the choice was effectively binary: a traditional casket burial or a flame-based cremation.
+Today, eco-friendly cremation is no longer a niche alternative; it is a meaningful option for those who want to limit their environmental impact even in death.

-Choosing a sustainable cremation method allows us to return to the earth with as little impact as possible.
-Whether you are planning for yourself or a loved one, understanding the nuances of green cremation—from the chemistry of alkaline hydrolysis to the biology of human composting—helps with making an informed, compassionate decision.
+Choosing a sustainable cremation method lets you return to the earth with as little impact as possible.
+Whether you are planning for yourself or a loved one, understanding how green cremation works—from the chemistry of alkaline hydrolysis to the biology of human composting—helps you make an informed, compassionate decision.

 The Rise of Sustainable End-of-Life Care

-The statistics are clear: the green funeral movement is booming.
-As of 2025, the global market for eco-friendly cremation and green burials has reached an estimated $2 billion.
-This growth is driven by a profound "generational shift" as Millennials and Gen Z begin to manage the end-of-life decisions for their parents and grandparents.
+The green funeral movement is growing quickly.
+Demand for eco-friendly cremation and green burials has expanded significantly in recent years.
+This growth is driven by a generational shift as younger adults begin to manage end-of-life decisions for their parents and grandparents.

 In the past, cremation was seen as the "green" alternative to burial because it avoided the land use and concrete vaults associated with cemeteries.
-However, we now know that traditional flame cremation has its own significant environmental price tag.
-A single flame cremation releases about 532 pounds of CO2 into the atmosphere—roughly equivalent to a 600-mile car trip.
+However, we now know that traditional flame cremation has its own significant environmental price tag, releasing a substantial amount of carbon dioxide into the atmosphere through the high-temperature burning process.
 In contrast, the newer technologies we will discuss today offer a much lighter footprint.

 Exploring Eco-Friendly Cremation Options

-In 2025-2026, there are three primary paths for those seeking a more sustainable exit.
+There are three primary paths for those seeking a more sustainable option.
 Each offers different benefits, timelines, and outcomes for the family.

 1. Alkaline Hydrolysis (Aquamation)